-The most spectacular and most important insofar as it brings to light the necessity for a prompt decision in policy of types of plane to be developed, is Torpedo Formation Battle Practice.
+The most spectacular and most important insofar as it brings to light the necessity for a prompt decision in policy of types of plane to be developed, in Torpedo Formation Battle Fractice.
 This practice consists of a supported torpedo attack by an aircraft squadron (12 planes) on a division of three battleships steaming in column at a speed between 12 to 18 knots.

 Due to unavoidable circumstances, only one torpedo plane squadron was able to carry out this practice during the gunnery year just completed.
-This was Torpedo and Bombing Plane Squadron No. 1, with the Scouting Fleet.
+This was Torpedo and Bombing Flane Squadron No. 1, with the Scouting Fleet.

 The practice was held on the Southern Drill Ground on 6 November 1923.
-The battleships in the target formaon 6 November 1923.
-The battleships in the target formation were the WYOMING, ARKANSA and FLORIDA, in the order named.
+The battleships in the target formation were the WYONING, ARKANSA and FLORIDA, in the order named.
 For purposes of scoring and observation, the battleships were surrounded by a division of destroyers at 4000 yards distance.
 It will be noted that while these destroyers were not acting as a screen, they were disposed in positions which would be occupied by screening destroyers.